Teach this to your Church

 Teach this to your Church (Did I already say that?)

-Unnecessary division threatens their fellowship and witness believers do not handle debatable matters properly.
+When believers don’t handle debatable matters properly division threatens their fellowship and witness.
 The challenge regarding debatable matters is addressed most extensively in Romans 14-15.
 The instruction is offered in relation to two different groups found in most Churches.

-2. The strong in Faith- (Romans 15:1): Those who do not feel bound by rules and traditions outside of God’s absolutes.
+- The strong in Faith – (Romans 15:1) – Those who do not feel bound by rules and traditions outside of God’s absolutes.

-How to relate in unity with those who do not share your convictions:
+Relating in unity with those who do not share your convictions

 Believers are free to establish their own conviction in areas of freedom, but they are clearly not permitted to condemn those who do not share their opinions.
 If God has not specifically addressed a behavior, custom, activity, or doctrine, we are not allowed to manipulate biblical data to suggest that God has been specific on the matter.